Do you want to fix the iThemes Security email not sending issue?

 If you have a security team for your website, you may not want the admin to receive notifications for every lockout.

-Select from the user’s list the default recipients for all security notifications.
+Select the default recipients for all security notifications from the list of users.
 This is important because the users that you select here will be the recipients of all notifications unless you change them.
 You can also set this to all users with administrator roles.

 The Database Backup module will send a copy of the backup through an email.
 Here, you can modify the email subject and enter the email addresses one per line who should receive the database copy.